odecci-dev/govla-front-end/KC/Readme.txt

 • New Member: Finished the Implementation of Business Information
 - Added styles for Container 5
 - Reused some styles from All Members Table

+Third Commit:
+• Business Informartion Form Toggle
+- Added new function in app.js for business form toggle (show or hide)